jdlph/Path4GMNS/README.md

 **beg_iteration** shall start from 1 while **end_iteration** shall be consistent with **column_gen_num** provided to perform_column_generation().
 If the original capacity of an affected link i is **C**, its capacity then will be **r * C** with a reduction ratio of **r** when a special event is present.
 For an affected link, setting its reduction_ratio to 0 is equivalent to removing it from the entire demand period.
 You can turn on or off a special event by setting **enable** to true or false.

 Note that this functionality is **NOT** available with perform_network_assignment_DTALite().
 You would have to manually update the capacity for each affected link in link.csv to replicate a special event if you plan to use the embedded DTALite to conduct traffic assignment (which is about to be introduced in the next section).
+The updated capacity for each link will be used by DTALite across all demand periods in settings.csv.
+In other words, capacity update for a specific demand period is not supported under the current implementation of DTALite.

 ### Perform Traffic Assignment using DTALite
 DTALite has the following four assignment modes to choose.